OrganizingTech/civic_action_award/README.md

 LEADERSHIPBOARD IS NEXT (maybe)
 ```

-- activites show page => show it's in a leaderboard
+- activities show page => show it's in a leaderboard
 - leaderboard show would list all activities

 ```